HOME SEARCH ALL TOPICS

 Note from the webmaster

-This page really needs a photo of an old-style knife grinder to give a better indication of how he used his feet for grinding.
+This page really needs a good photo of an old-style knife grinder to give a better indication of how he used his feet to power his grinding wheel.
 If you can supply such a photo, I would be very grateful.

 Text and images are copyright